Canada and the United States share the world's longest land border. The two nations are friendly neighbors and major trading partners.

 With a smaller population, comes a smaller economy — Canada’s gross domestic product (GDP) is only 8% of the U.S. GDP.

-How big is the Canadian truckload market compared to the U.S.?
+How big is the trucking market in Canada compared to the U.S.?

 - By contribution to GDP: 9.7% of the size